Buying a home as a single parent

 Understand what you can use as income.

 As a single parent, you are often entitled to government payments providing your income does not exceed a certain amount.
 Certain mortgage lenders will in fact accept these government payments as evidence of your income.
 Be sure to ask about this when researching mortgage lenders.
 Compare what they offer.
 Ask how they approach single parents in comparison to couples when it comes to their customer relationship management and loan policies.
 A good mortgage lender’s answer should reflect the company’s strong relationship with customers from a range of income and socio-cultural backgrounds.
 It is therefore sometimes better to seek out a loan while your children are younger, to monopolize on these government payments that may end when your children reach a certain age.

 Look at your state’s relevant First Home Buyers Grant, if they have one or something similar.
 Remember that these policies do change.
 In Victoria you can currently receive up to $10,000 for a new home in metropolitan Melbourne.
 In regional Victoria new homes receive up to $20,000.

 Lastly, seek professional advice.
-The expense of developing a relationship with a mortgage broker, accountant and/or financial adviser may well pay off.
+The expense of developing a relationship with a mortgage broker, accountant and/or financial adviser is an investment vital to purchasing property without putting yourself in financial risk, especially when buying a home as a single parent.
 A professional, who knows the industry well, can channel you in the right direction.
 For example, they can help you find lenders receptive to single parents.
 They can also provide you with the knowledge to get the most out of your earnings and benefits.